JopGamer/OctoPrint-DBot/README.md

 # Disclaimer
 This can't be installed directly via OctoPrint.
-You must install it via ssh or cmd!

 # OctoPrint Discord Bot
 OctoBot is a plugin allowing Octoprint to send notifications to a Discord channel.
 This bot acts as a Discord bot, which allows it to listen on the channel and respond to commands to control the printer.
 There is a small amount of configuration needed on Discord to create the bot, but no programming is required.